 Porto and the Rio Douro

 The entire northwest province of Minho is another part of Portugal worth spending some time in.
-The beauty and importance of this province is defined by the river with the same name that is not only curving its way to the mountain to create spectacular views and beautiful landscapes, but also has a historical importance for Portugal, because the river Minho marks the boarder with Spain.
+The beauty and importance of this province are defined by the river with the same name that is not only curving its way to the mountain to create spectacular views and beautiful landscapes but also has a historical importance for Portugal because the river Minho marks the border with Spain.
 The province of Minho is often popular among tourists as a rebranded sub-region of Porto and North Portugal.

-To be honest, this is one of the regions of Portugal that offers the most of the picture-worth landscapes and views, a home to a piece of land that is like a whole microcosmos and has its own and very unique spirit.
-Here you can enjoy the nature’s beauty in its best with picturesque river scenes, awe-inspiring mountains, rolling vineyards, atmospheric historic towns, laidback and beautiful Atlantic beaches, ancient religious foundations, enigmatic archaeological sites and a lot more to please your eyes and soul.
+To be honest, this is one of the regions of Portugal that offers the most of the picture-worth landscapes and views, a home to a piece of land that is like a whole microcosmos and has its own and a unique spirit.
+Here you can enjoy the nature’s beauty at its best with picturesque river scenes, awe-inspiring mountains, rolling vineyards, atmospheric historic towns, laid back and beautiful Atlantic beaches, ancient religious foundations, enigmatic archaeological sites and a lot more to please your eyes and soul.

-Thanks to the modern network of roads and the well-developed infrastructure, practically each and every corner of this region is easy to access and it takes not more than hour to get from a main town to remote mountain villages.
-Minho is probably the best for all those of you that are up to some Portugal-in-a-nutshell experience, because of its diverse culture and history and is also a strong attraction for many tourists and travelers all around the world.
+Thanks to the modern network of roads and the well-developed infrastructure, practically each and every corner of this region are easy to access and it takes not more than an hour to get from the main town to remote mountain villages.
+Minho is probably the best for all those of you that are up to some Portugal-in-a-nutshell experience, because of its diverse culture and history and is also a strong attraction for many tourists and travellers all around the world.

 The north region of Tras-os-Montes was once in the past the most remote one of Portugal, but since then borders of the country have changed.
-This isolated area once in the past has developed in its own and very unique way, so today the region has its very own and different from the rest of the country traditions, culture and history.
+This isolated area once in the past has developed on its own and a unique way, so today the region has its very own and different from the rest of the country traditions, culture and history.
 It is characterized by quirky traditions, harsh dialect and a very different lifestyle from the rest.
-The emigration of the region was high once, because many searched for better live in the big cities.
+The emigration of the region was high once because many searched for better life in the big cities.
 At the same time, the region was also inhabited by foreigners and groups of different ethnicities, mostly Jews that have escaped here from the terrors of the Inquisition.

 The obvious starting point for a tour around this region is the charming town of Vila Real.
 From here, it is very easy to access the granite scenery and magnificence of the Parque Natural do Alvão.
-Behind Vila Real the motorway will lead you to the border towns Chaves and Bragança that besides holding a lot of historical importance have also their fair share in the great outdoors with a lot of opportunities for sport activities and strolling in the nature.
+Behind Vila Real the motorway will lead you to the border towns, Chaves and Bragança, that besides holding a lot of historical importance have also their fair share in the great outdoors with a lot of opportunities for sports activities and strolling in nature.

 As we have mentioned, the most of the land is covered by farms, which define the region a lot and add a very differentiated atmosphere and charm.
 Besides the agriculture focus, Alentejo is a home to hundreds and thousands of wildlife species.
 However, most of the visitors and tourists are attracted by the vast collection of small and atmospheric towns in the area, two of which have a UNESCO World Heritage status – Elvas and Évora with its ancient Roman temple, medieval walls curving around the town and cathedral.